 Lots of women ask me how to be a successful working homeschool mom.
-As someone who has homeschooled and worked for the last 5 years, I can say that it is possible.
+As someone who has homeschooled and worked since 2017, I can say that it is possible.
 And you can also be happy and thriving!
 Read on to find out how!

 I wrote a post more than three years ago about being a work-at-home homeschooling mom and so much of it still stands.
 I do however want to add in some extra tips that I’ve learnt since then.

 1. Take the Time to Find Your Groove

 Finding that sweet schedule where everyone is happy and thriving (you included) can take some time.
 But it’s worth it to spend the time on this part of the process.